tpoisot/ms_pop_networks/ms_pop.md

 point of view, this requires repeated sampling of a system through tiem, so that changes in relative abundances can be related to changes in interaction strength [@yeakel_probabilistic_2012].
+% DG: this will require some to open their minds.
+In their view (like Lafferty), consumer resource dynamics rule, and therefore abundance is only the result of interactions.
+Not the other way around....
+We might need to write something about this issue.
+I could show you a paragraph I wrote in the reply to Am Nat for Elsa's paper.
+They generate opposite predictions, so it's quite interesting.

-# Traits distribution fluctuation in space and time
+# Traits matching in space and time

+% DG: it's a bit strange to start trait-matching on links that do not exist.
+Of course it's a matter of perspective, but I would try to start with links we could predict based on traits...
+% The jump into trait conservatism is also very fast.
+We need a smoother introduction to trait-matching, then co-evolution and then into trait conservatism.
+I have not edited the paragraph, I think it has to be reworked to yield a more straightforward introduction to the section.

-@olesen_missing_2011 reported the existence of "forbidden links" in mutualistic interactions, that is interactions whose existence is prevented by the fact that speices traits do not match.
+@olesen_missing_2011 reported the existence of "forbidden links" in mutualistic interactions, that is interactions whose existence is prevented by the fact that species traits do not match.
 For example, the proboscis of a pollinator may be too short to reach the pollen of a plant species.
 Under this perspective, both the existence and absence of interactions can be mapped on trait values.
 In contrast to the neutral perspective, this can also be linked to evolutionary